 Specify the custom routes as a comma-separated list in the form

 192.168.1.0/24 192.168.0.1, 192.168.2.0/24 192.168.0.2.

 Verify that you have the following information used in your authentication server's configuration, so that you can provide it in the appropriate fields in the pod deployment wizard.
-If you have both a primary and secondary server, obtain the information for each of them.
+If you are using a RADIUS authentication server and have both a primary and secondary server, obtain the information for each of them.